2014 Pilger tornado family

 On the afternoon and early evening of June 16, 2014, a powerful cyclic supercell struck northeast Nebraska, producing six tornadoes, including four violent (EF4+) tornadoes.
-The tornadoes impacted areas east of Norfolk, including the village of Pilger, which sustained major damage, as well as farmsteads near Stanton, Wisner, and Wakefield.
+The tornadoes impacted areas east of Norfolk, including the village of Pilger, which sustained major damage, as well as farmsteads near Stanton, and Wakefield.
 This outbreak resulted in two fatalities, 20 injuries, and approximately $20.92 million (2014 USD) in damages.
 The event was part of the tornado outbreak of June 16–18, 2014, and the supercell produced the year's third, fourth, fifth, and sixth violent tornadoes.
-The main Pilger tornado was tied as the strongest tornado of 2014, with wind speeds comparable to the Mayflower-Vilonia tornado.

 The first tornado touched down in an open field near Stanton but quickly dissipated.
 A more significant tornado then formed near Stanton.
 This tornado traveled for approximately 12 miles, causing extensive damage to several farmsteads and sweeping away a few farmhouses before lifting north of Dewey.
-Shortly thereafter, the supercell produced two additional violent tornadoes, known as the Pilger twins.
-One of these tornadoes struck the village of Pilger directly, resulting in devastating damage.
-The other tornado in the Pilger twin leveled a farmhouse before dissipating east of Altona, Nebraska.
-Meanwhile, the main Pilger tornado continued to wreak havoc across farmlands before eventually being absorbed by the Wakefield tornado.
+Shortly thereafter, the supercell produced two additional violent tornadoes, subsequently becoming twin EF4 tornadoes.
+One of these tornadoes struck the village of Pilger directly, resulting in devastating damage and one death.
+The other twin over to the east leveled a farmhouse before dissipating east of Altona, Nebraska, responsible for a second fatality.
+Meanwhile, the western twin tornado, which devastated Pilger earlier, continued to wreak havoc across farmlands before eventually being absorbed by the Wakefield tornado.
 The final violent tornado from the supercell swept away three farmhouses and inflicted significant damage on multiple other farmsteads before dissipating north of Wakefield.
 The sixth and last tornado produced by the supercell was weak and short-lived.